-In the high tide and low tide chart, we can see that the first low tide was at 5:30 am and the next low tide will be at 7:05 pm.
-The first high tide was at 1:15 pm and the next high tide will be at 11:40 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:50 am and the next low tide at 6:25 pm.
+The only high tide of the day was at 11:50 am.

-The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 14 minutes of sun.
-The solar transit is at 12:58 pm and the length of time the moon will be visible will be 11 hours and 0 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 11 hours and 44 minutes of sun.
+The solar transit was at 12:46 pm and the length of time the moon will be visible will be 12 hours and 49 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 2.9 m, 4.7 m, 4.2 m and 4.4 m.
+The tidal coefficient today is 59 (average).
+At noon the tidal coefficient increases to 64 to end the day with a tidal coefficient of 69.
+The tide heights today are 2.3 m, 5.4 m and 3.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Tapa Bay which is of 7.5 m and a minimum height of 0.0 m.